Amanda Bynes: Personal life

-Mental health and substance abuse problems
+Mental health and substance abuse

 In 2012, Bynes was charged with driving under the influence (DUI) in West Hollywood.
-Two years later, the charge was dropped and she received a three-year probation.
+She accepted a plea bargain of three years probation in exchange for the dismissal of the DUI charge.
 In May 2013, Bynes was charged with reckless endangerment and marijuana possession after she was found smoking in the lobby of her Manhattan apartment building.
 When officers entered her 36th-floor apartment, she allegedly threw a bong out the window.
 A New York County judge dismissed the case against her in June 2014.

-In July 2013, Ventura County sheriff's deputies detained her after she allegedly started a small fire in the driveway of a stranger in Thousand Oaks.
+In July 2013, Ventura County, California, sheriff's deputies detained her after she allegedly started a small fire in the driveway of a stranger in Thousand Oaks.
 She was hospitalized under a 72-hour mental-health evaluation hold.
-Bynes's parents filed for conservatorship of their daughter shortly after her hospitalization began.
+Bynes's parents filed for conservatorship of their daughter shortly after her July 2013 hospitalization began.
 In August, Bynes' mother was granted a temporary conservatorship over Bynes's affairs.

-In October 2014, Bynes accused her father of emotional and sexual abuse in a series of tweets; after her parents protested and claimed innocence, Bynes tweeted that her father had never abused her adding: "The microchip in my brain made me say those things but he's the one that ordered them to microchip me".

-Days later Bynes' mother again received conservatorship of Amanda Bynes.
-Soon afterward Bynes announced that she had been diagnosed with bipolar disorder.
-In August 2018, paperwork was filed to continue said conservatorship until August 2020.
+In October 2014, Bynes accused her father of emotional and sexual abuse in a series of tweets.
+After her parents protested and claimed innocence, Bynes tweeted that her father had never abused her, adding: "The microchip in my brain made me say those things but he's the one that ordered them to microchip me".
+Days later, Bynes' mother again received conservatorship of her.
+Soon afterward, Bynes announced that she had been diagnosed with bipolar disorder.
+In August 2018, paperwork was filed to continue the conservatorship until August 2020.